-In February 2019, the compensation committee reviewed the base salaries of our executive officers, including our named executive officers, taking into consideration a competitive market analysis and the recommendations of our chief executive officer, as well as the other factors described in "Compensation-Setting Process-Setting Target Total Direct Compensation," above.
-Following this review, in March 2019, the compensation committee approved base salary increases for Mr. Vashee and Ms. Rangan, effective February 1, 2019.
+In March 2020, the compensation committee reviewed the base salaries of our executive officers, including our named executive officers (other than Mr. Regan), taking into consideration a competitive market analysis and the recommendations of our chief executive officer, as well as the other factors described in "Compensation-Setting Process-Compensation Setting," above.
+Following this review, the compensation committee approved a reduction in Mr. Houston's base salary, which Mr. Houston requested, to \$550,000, effective April 1, 2020.

-The base salaries of our named executive officers for 2019 were:
+The base salaries of our named executive officers for 2020 were: